asaokamei/WScore.Models/README.md

-WScore.DbGateway
+WScore.Models
 ================

-Data Access Object, a gateway object to database storage.
+Models for database access as DAO (Data Access Object), a gateway object to database storage.

 ### License